What is wrong with Time Machine?

 If one disk slice is missing from your virtual disk, the risk is real that all of your data on that virtual disk is gone.
 Only a data recovery specialist can help you at that moment.
 We have a few very good ones down over at the VMware community forum, but you might want to prevent getting there.

 Of course you can make your backups manually by copying them to a static folder every now and then.
-This however means that you loose one of the main features of Time Machine.
+This however means that you lose one of the main features of Time Machine.
 “Set and forget”.
 You now have to remember to make backups on a timely fashion.

-As an active community user I have seen too many people depend on Time Machine for backups of their virtual machines and loose their Virtual Machine.
+As an active community user I have seen too many people depend on Time Machine for backups of their virtual machines and lose their Virtual Machine.
 Please do not be that next person.

 Please make at the very least a manual copy on a regular bases.
 You can do so via Finder, but if you want, then you can also use Vimalin.
 Vimalin is fully functional for a trial period of 60 days and can make automatic backups on your behalf.
 After 60 days it changes into the free version.
 The free version has the feature to manually create and restore VMs, it is my intention to keep that functionality free.

 Of course I would appreciate it if you support my work on Vimalin by buying a license, but you are welcome to use the free version.
 That certainly is better than depending on Time Machine for your VM backups.